Vasu7389/JavaScript-Interview-Questions/README.md

 ---
-title: "Tricky Javascript Code Snippets Asked in the Interview (es6/es7/es8/es9)"
+title: "Tricky Javascript Code Snippets Questions Asked in the Interview (es6/es7/es8/es9)"
-description: "Prepare for your next 2024 JavaScript interview with these tricky code snippets.
+description: "Prepare for your next 2025 Javascript Coding Interview Questions with these tricky code snippets.
 Covering ES6/ES7/ES8/ES9 syntax and features, this article provides examples and explanations to help you ace your interview."
 githubPath: "https://github.com/Vasu7389/JavaScript-Interview-Questions"
 ---